 Most high-level Overwatch players use pretty high-level PCs.
-You won’t necessarily need the best and most expensive kit to play Overwatch though.
+But you won’t necessarily need the best and most expensive kit to play Overwatch on.
 Even a budget laptop for Overwatch can achieve a quality that lets you play competitively.
 You just need to optimize overwatch and make sure it is running perfectly.
 This is what you need to know about Overwatch PC settings and how to get them working perfectly:

 The Best Overwatch Settings